15 Sources

 1

-.Central to AMD's growth strategy is the upcoming MI400 series of AI chips, scheduled to launch in 2026 with multiple variants designed for scientific applications and generative AI workloads.
-The company plans to complement these chips with a complete server rack system similar to Nvidia's GB200 NVL72 product, positioning AMD as a comprehensive solution provider rather than just a chip supplier
+AMD outlined its competitive strategy centered on the upcoming MI400 series AI chips, scheduled to launch in 2026.
+These next-generation processors will include variants designed for both scientific applications and generative AI workloads.
+The company also plans to launch a complete server rack system, similar to Nvidia's GB200 NVL72 product

 1